GMOD/jbrowse/README.md

 1. Run `build/release.sh $newReleaseVersion $nextReleaseVersion-alpha.0 notes.txt`, where notes.txt is any additional information to add to a blogpost.
 Then check its work, and then run the `git push` command it suggests to you.
 This makes a tag in the repository for the release, named, e.g. `1.6.3-release`.
 This should cause Travis CI to create a release on GitHub under https://github.com/GMOD/jbrowse/releases

+1. Test that the page loads in IE11 on BrowserStack

 1. Add release notes to the new GitHub release that Travis created.
 Can just paste these from release-notes.md, which is in Markdown format.

 1. Write a twitter post for usejbrowse and JBrowseGossip with the announcement link to the blogpost